mujtabaishaq5/React-Facebook-Like-app/README.md

 ### `cd app-name`
 ### `npm start`

-Make changes to this to as many you want.
+Make changes to this as many as you want.

 Feel free to use.